jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Just as some weapons pose additional threats, the right kind of armor can neutralize those threats.
 Likewise a shield is not only useful in deflecting blows in close combat, but a hefty shield when used properly can offer a much needed source of cover from explosions, magical blasts, and bursts of dragon's breath.

+**Covering.** Shields with the **covering** property can be treated as cover while prone and crouching behind it.
+Medium shields provide half-cover to one creature and large shields provide three-quarter cover to one creature or half-cover to two adjacent creatures.
+Small shields do not provide any cover.
+Take only the AC bonus from the shield or cover condition depending on how it's being used, but not both.

+**Cumbersome.** Armor with this property weighs the wearer down and can slow movement.
+The wearer must meet the minimum STR requirement in the parenthese or have their base movement speed be reduced by 10' while wearing this armor.

 **Durable.** This armor provides additional protection and cushioning against heavy hitting impacts from **brutal** weapons, effectively allowing the wearer to ignore that property.
 All damage from **brutal** weapons is rolled normally.
 Scale mail, banded plate mail, and full plate are all **durable**.

+**Restrictive.** Armor with this property restricts the full range of motion, making it difficult to move quickly and quietly.
+The wearer has Disadvantage with stealth checks while wearing this armor.

 **Tough.** This armor is reinforced around the vital areas making it harder to land deadly blows and allowing the wearer to ignore the **high crit** property of any weapons.
 Roll damage normally for a critical hit from any **high crit** weapons.
 Half plate, splint plate mail, and full plate are all considered **tough**.

-**Covering.** Shields with the **covering** property can be treated as cover while prone and crouching behind it.
-Medium shields provide half-cover to one creature and large shields provide three-quarter cover to one creature or half-cover to two adjacent creatures.
-Small shields do not provide any cover.
-Take only the AC bonus from the shield or cover condition depending on how it's being used, but not both.

 **Unwieldy.** Large shields are cumbersome and difficult to carry in one hand by all but the exceptionally strong.
 All melee attacks are made at Disadvantage while carrying a large shield unless the wielder meets the minimum STR requirement in parentheses.
 However a large shield can be set on the ground as an action and used as cover until picked up again with another action.